-The co-op's board represents the co-op's owner-members, and is ultimately responsible for directing the co-op's success.
-We are engaged primarily in developing the vision and long-term viability of MCM.
+The co-op's board represents the co-op's owner-members and is ultimately responsible for directing the co-op's success.
+The Board is engaged primarily in developing the vision and long-term viability of MCM.
 We do not run the store, nor do we have direct control over its daily operations.
 The board operates under "Policy Governance" - a board governing system that emphasizes values, vision, and empowerment of both board and management.

-Please review the enclosed materials and if you would like to submit a request for candidacy, complete the attached application and send electronically to gm@maplecitymarket.com or drop off at the store.
+Please review the enclosed materials.
+If you would like to submit a request for candidacy, please fill out our online application.
 The Recruitment Committee will review all applications and present a candidate slate to the board as a whole for approval.
-Please do not fail to contact us at through this same email address if you have any questions.
+Please do not fail to contact us through this same email address if you have any questions.
 You may also reach out directly to our board at board@maplecitymarket.com with questions.